A Mixed Methods Evaluation of a Culturally Specifically Latina Victim Service Program: The LAVIDA Partnership

 Wayne State University has been awarded a three-year, Garrett Lee Smith Campus Suicide Prevention Grant worth $305,354.
-The grant will be used for WSU’s campus-wide Suicide Prevention Initiative that seeks to develop an infrastructure of education, training and dissemination of suicide prevention information to faculty, staff, students, and their families.
+The grant is being used for WSU’s campus-wide Suicide Prevention Initiative that seeks to develop an infrastructure of education, training and dissemination of suicide prevention information to faculty, staff, students, and their families.
 A number of WSU offices and departments are collaborating on this project, including Counseling & Psychological Services (CAPS), the Campus Health Center, the College of Nursing, the Psychology Clinic, the Dean of Students Office, and the School of Social Work.
-Various initiatives will seek to engage student, faculty & staff stakeholders across the entire campus.
-Caitlin Brown and Neva Nahan, of the School of Social Work, will serve as evaluators on the project.
+Various initiatives are engaging student, faculty & staff stakeholders across the entire campus.
+Neva Nahan and Kendra Wells of the School of Social Work are serving as evaluators on the project.

 Youth Empowerment Solutions for Healthy Relationships: Engaging Youth to Prevent Sexual Violence